mvaganov/CmdLineAsteroids/notes.md

 `voice`
 A KeyResponse is just some function, which happens in response to a keypress.
-I could have used System.Action instead, but using a named delegate type means we can change this easily later.
+I could have used System.Action instead, but using a named delegate type means we can change this more easily later.
-A structure keeps the relationship of each Key and KeyResponse, along with a note about the purpose of the key binding.
+A structure keeps the relationship of each Key press and KeyResponse, along with a note about the purpose of the key binding.
 	The KeyType is templated because this implementation will just use characters, but any type of input should work as well.
 A Dispatcher manages a queue of events, and those events are mapped in a DispatchTable to responses.
 	This is a general concept that is useful in many domains beyond key input handling.
+	If we were making a scripting engine or multiplayer system, we could use this dispatcher for a critical part of the system there.
-BindKeyResponse will bind a KeyResponse to a key.
-If the key has never been bound before, a list of KeyResponses will be created for the key.
+BindKeyResponse will bind a KeyResponse delegate to a key.
+	If the key has never been bound before, a new list of KeyResponses will be created for that key.
 Events added to the dispatcher will be Consumed all at once.
 Just like the task scheduler, execution will happen from a list that can't be added to while actions are processed.

-This KeyInput implementation creates a singleton for easy access.
+This KeyInput implementation creates a singleton for easy access, with a public Set method for the Instance.
 This design will allow the KeyInput system to swap out at runtime, in case different different user-interface states use different keybindings.
-Otherwise, this class can be accessed statically, for convenience.
+Otherwise, this class can be accessed statically like any singleton, for convenience.
-The KeyInput class reads specifically from the C# Console, so it has a conveniently labeled place for that logic.
+The KeyInput class reads specifically from the C-sharp Console, so it has a conveniently labeled place for that logic.
-The ToString method shows how to dynamically query what is bound to each key, which could be useful for dynamic key binding at runtime.
+The ToString method shows how to dynamically query what is bound to each key, which could be useful for exposing dynamic key binding at runtime.

 `scene`
 src/Program.cs